kaffarell/southtyrol-bus-api/README.md

 #### Issues and PRs are welcome 🎓

-## Features
+## Documentation
-Documentation can be found under docs/_build/html/index.html
+Documentation can be found [here](https://github.com/kaffarell/southtyrol-bus-api/wiki)
- * StopFinderRequest (submit coordinates and you will get all the bus-stations near you)

 ## Setup